jyj5558/theta/README.md

 We need to find sequence data for populations corresponding to the reference genome assemblies that are available.
 For each species with an existing reference assembly (see [our Google doc of data](https://docs.google.com/spreadsheets/d/1u9Zxzcms1DdeV0k8qyJpFboO81r1Uvl8udIt8PRjUSk/edit#gid=235995469) for more information), we are looking for short read sequencing data that has been generated for a single population.
 In particular, the data sets need to have these characteristics:

 1. whole-genome resequencing data (not RNAseq, RADseq, etc.)
-2. generated using the Illlumina Hi-Seq or Nova Seq platforms (not MiSeq)
+2. generated using the Illlumina Hi-Seq or Nova Seq platforms (not MiSeq) (Library should not be constructed for Reduced Representation or anything that substantially lowers "Bases")
 3. be comprised of paired=end reads with lengths of 150 base pairs or longer (paired end reads will  have R1 and R2 files)
-4. sequenced individuals were captured from wild populations (we will exclude laboratory-bred or other captive-bred populations)
+4. sequenced individuals were captured from wild populations (we will exclude laboratory-bred or other captive-bred populations; but please record this info, too, in "Notes")
 5. sequenced individuals should all belong to the same population; this can be tough to identify for some species, so we will go with the definition used by the authors that published the sequencing data
 6. a minimum of 8 individuals but ideally up to 25 individuals were sequenced independently (more than one individual cannot be contained in a single sequencing project); it is fine if there are  multiple files (SRAs) for one individual